OpenCyphal/pycyphal/README.md

 ### Running tests and static analysis

-The script `test.sh` can be used to run the unit tests and static code analysis tools locally.
+The script `test_all.sh` can be used to run the unit tests and static code analysis tools locally for all packages.
-The coverage statistics will be collected and stored in the project root directory.
+The coverage statistics will be collected from each package, combined into one cumulative data file spanning the entire codebase, and stored in the project root directory.

 After the tests are executed, it is possible to run the [SonarQube](https://sonarqube.org) scanner as follows:
-`sonar-scanner -Dsonar.login=<project-key>`.
+`sonar-scanner -Dsonar.login=<project-key>` (the project key is a 40-digit long hexadecimal number).
 The scanner should not be run before the general test suite since it relies on its coverage data.

+### Releasing via PyPI

+The script `release_all.sh` packages and pushes all packages whose version numbers have been changed to PyPI.

 ## License

-The library is available under the terms of the MIT License.
+The contained packages are available under the terms of the MIT License.